 Average credit card debt varied widely by state or region.
-According to data from the credit reporting agency TransUnion, the typical Alaska residents carried the most credit card debt – an average of $6,910 – this is 23% more than Colorado, which is the next state carrying the highest average credit card debt.
+The typical household in Alaska carries the most credit card debt - an average of $13,048 - this is 13% more than Wyoming, which is the next state carrying the highest average credit card debt.

-The average householder in Iowa holds just $3,885 in credit card debt, which is almost half as much as the rest of the nation.
-North and South Dakota, and Nebraska were among other states which came in with low average credit card debt per household – the three held an average of $4,182.
+The average household in Ohio holds just $5,446 in credit card debt, which is the least of any state.
+South Carolina and Maine were among other states that had low average credit card debt per household.

 To see the average credit card debt throughout the nation, use the interactive map below.
 Hover over a state in order to display its average.
 Light blue states have lower debt, while dark blue states have higher levels of credit card debt.

 |14||District of Columbia||8,291|

 Average Credit Card Debt by Age

 Credit card debt appears to peak for individuals who are between 45 and 54 years old - $9,096.
 Some of our surveys have shown that this group tends to be among the largest credit card spenders – likely due to the budgets they are operating with.
 Recent studies have shown this age cohort (commonly referred to as “Baby Boomers”) controls the largest portion of America’s disposable income.